Abhinav916/anf-code-challenge-v1/README.md

 ### Notes:
 1. Please refer to `exercises/Exercise-1` folder and deploy `Exercise-1.zip` onto your `AEM 6.5.0`
-2. Call `UserServlet.java` from your clientlib JS to perform the required validations.
+2. Call `UserServlet.java` from your clientlib JS to perform the required validations

 ## Exercise 2: News Feed Component